 Average Personal Injury Amounts

-While there are outliers to this average, with some cases earning millions of dollars, the bulk of personal injury cases falls within this average range.
+While there are outliers to this average, with some cases earning millions of dollars, most personal injury cases fall within this average range.
 The outliers to the average settlements typically involve unique circumstances such as punitive damages or egregious negligence.
 Experienced personal injury attorneys will help determine where your case falls on the spectrum of personal injury settlements.

 Will My Case Settle for the Average Amount?

-The complex legalities of your case require some unpacking and personal injury attorneys can help determine your case’s values by taking all of the facts into account.
+The complex legalities of your case require some unpacking and personal injury attorneys can help determine your case’s values by considering all of the facts.
 Without first speaking to an experienced personal injury attorney, you will likely be at least somewhat unaware of various factors affecting your case.

 How Much Is the Average Car Accident Case Settlement?

-The average settlement for a car accident is similar to that of the average settlement for most personal injury cases.
+The average settlement for a car accident is similar to that for most personal injury cases.
 Since car accident injury cases are most often tried under tort law, and tort law is considered personal injury law, they adhere to similar guidelines.

 Another factor determining car accident settlement amounts is the available insurance coverage.
 If the defendant has ample insurance coverage, you will likely be able to settle for more than if there is limited liability coverage.